buddman1208/safood-server/README.md

     groupid : Group's id [String]

-    userid : User, which will be admin of this group [String]
+    admin : User, which will be admin of this group [String]

 > Response